Policy Number: VI-4.00(A)

 - Review of Name Removal Requests

-- The Facilities Naming Committee together with the University Archivist will conduct an initial review of the name removal request, reviewing the letter and petition to consider whether it meets the considerations in Section VI.B and the procedures defined in Section VII of this Policy, to determine whether it should be studied further.
+- The Naming Committee associated with the removal request (i.e., facility or program) together with the University Archivist will conduct an initial review of the name removal request, reviewing the letter and petition to consider whether it meets the considerations in Section VI.B and the procedures defined in Section VII of this Policy, to determine whether it should be studied further.

 - The membership of the Study Committee will include faculty, staff, students, and alumni appointed by the President, some of whom will be selected from University Senate nominations.
-The University Archivist and an historian will also be members of the Study Committee.
+The University Archivist and a person (faculty or staff) with scholarly expertise about the subject will also be members of the Study Committee.

-- The Study Committee will be charged with conducting a review of the name removal request and providing the President with an impartial analysis that includes reasons for removing the name, reasons for retaining the name, and, if appropriate, possible ways of addressing the wrongful behavior if the name is retained.
+- The Study Committee will be charged with conducting a review of the name removal request and providing the President with an impartial analysis that includes reasons for removing the name, reasons for retaining the name, and, if appropriate, possible ways of acknowledging controversies if the name is retained.

 - The Study Committee may invite comments from interested members of the University community, as well as from the Namesake or their heirs.